Today, I am going to tell you the marketing strategy of a very famous chocolate. Guess the name of this brand using these hints.

 Buzzfeed also posted a two-part video series on this topic.
 The series was named 'Americans Try Exotic Japanese KitKats'.
-These videos received 9 million viewers.
-It also got hundreds of comments from people all around the world who expressed their desires of trying out all these flavours.
+These videos received 9 million views.
+It also got hundreds of comments from people all around the world who expressed their desire of trying out all these flavors.

 Aggressive Social Media Marketing

-The company uses Moment Marketing on Social Media.
-When brands interact with other brands on Social Media it is known as Moment Marketing.
 The brand has collaborated with other famous snack brands.
 One of their best collaborations includes Oreo KitKat.
-The interaction of KitKat with other brands generated hundreds of retweets and created a good Brand image in the market.
+The interaction of KitKat with other brands generated hundreds of retweets and created a good brand image in the market.

 Collaboration with Google

 In 2013, KitKat collaborated with Google.
 This is one of the best collaborations for KitKat.
 Google was very famous and collaborating with them ensured great sales.